-We developed a market research study that allowed us to both measure the awareness key decision makers had of the agency and its competitors as well as gather data to help inform future marketing strategy work.
-Because any market research project comes with built-in overhead fees, it’s often possible to add in incremental questions to achieve secondary objectives while still achieving the core goal.
-To maximize our client’s budgets, we did just that.
+We developed a market research study that allowed us to measure agency awareness among key decision makers as well as gather data around agency consideration and selection factors to help inform future marketing strategy work.

-Screener Criteria One of the most critical elements of any research study is determining who you want to collect data from.
-After all, without collecting feedback from the right types of respondents you won’t have credible data.
-That’s why we spent ample time upfront honing in on the professional demographics (e.g. title, industry, function) and professional psychographics (e.g. had a role in selecting or influencing agency decisions) that were required to ensure we surveyed the “right” people.
+We spent ample time upfront honing in on the professional demographics (e.g. title, industry, function) and professional psychographics (e.g. had a role in selecting or influencing agency decisions) that were required to ensure we surveyed the “right” people in our study.

-Measuring Aided Awareness We first asked respondents to share which agencies they were aware of from a given list, a process called measuring “aided” awareness.
+We asked respondents to share which agencies they were aware of from a given list, a process called measuring “aided” awareness.
 Unlike unaided awareness, where respondents are asked to provide names without any lists, aided awareness is beneficial when it’s thought that top-of-mind recall may be low.

-Study Replicability By documenting the methodology, we ensured that the survey could be repeated as often as necessary.
-This ensures that future “reads” of aided awareness are done in exactly the same way and are credible longitudinal benchmarks.
+By documenting the methodology, we ensured that the survey could be repeated as often as necessary.
+This ensured that future studies to “read” aided awareness were done exactly the same way for credible longitudinal benchmarking.